jmfrancklab/jmfrancklab.github.io/Instrumentation.md

 ## Home-Built NMR Spectrometer

-In order to optimize the integration
+In order to optimize the integration of
+NMR (nuclear spin resonance) and ESR (electron spin resonance), we wanted to customize the design of our NMR spectrometer, eliminating all but the most essential components.
 To our surprise, we have been able to implement a very minimalistic design that currently employs standard test and measurement components and home-built